passiomatic/coldsweat/README.md

     $ coldsweat fetch

-You should use `cron` or similar utilities to shedule feed fetches periodically.
+You should use `cron` or similar utilities to schedule feed fetches periodically.

 ### Run the web UI